Home > Camping

 This collective list of cot recommendations has been curated for a wide range of users over the course of almost three years.
 Since March 2021, our expert writers have slept innumerable nights in the desert, mountains, woods, cars, and apartments to narrow down what we think are the shining stars of the camping cot market.

-Using a scale of 1-5 (1 being poor, 5 being exceptional), our testers scored the quality of their slumber and noted any specific highlight or issue they ran into throughout the night.
-And finally, to ensure accuracy, we rotated out cots to ensure our impressions were spot-on.
+1. Field testing: Using a scale of 1-5 (1 being poor, 5 being exceptional), our testers scored the quality of their slumber and noted any specific highlights or issues they encountered throughout the night.
+Finally, to ensure accuracy, we rotated out cots to ensure our impressions were spot-on.

 Camper Laying On Top of the Helinox Lite Cot Inside Tent